-When creating a website, many people tend to overlook a little finishing touch that can actually make a big difference: the favicon.
+When learning how to make a website, many people tend to overlook a little finishing touch that can actually make a big difference: the favicon.
 This tiny addition to your web design leaves an impression that’s much bigger than its actual size—so don’t underestimate its importance.

-What makes the favicon such a powerful element in website design?
+What is a favicon and what makes it such a powerful element in website design?
 In this article, we’ll shed some light on its importance, and teach you everything you need to know about how to create one.

 What is a favicon image?